General Singularity info

 Can a Singularity container be suspended or check-pointed?

-Are there any special requirements to use Singularity through a job scheduler?
+Are there any special requirements to use Singularity through an HPC job scheduler?

 Singularity containers can be run via any job scheduler without any modifications to the scheduler configuration or architecture.
 This is because Singularity containers are designed to be run like any application on the system, so within your job script just call Singularity as you would any other application!